Interior structure of black holes with nonlinear terms: Introduction

 A natural question follows: does this oscillatory structure, which encodes information about the black hole interior, possess deeper regularities?
 Can its pattern be precisely described and controlled?
 Meanwhile, introducing nonlinear interaction terms into holographic superfluid models has been shown to significantly alter the system’s phase transition and condensation behavior~\cite{Zhao:2022jvs, Zhao:2024jhs, Zhao:2025tqq}.
 This motivates us to investigate: could nonlinear terms also exert a crucial influence on the internal structure of black holes, particularly on the oscillatory behavior of the Kasner exponent?

 This work aims to systematically study the impact of higher-order nonlinear terms on the interior Kasner geometry of black holes within a holographic s-wave superfluid model.
 Our numerical calculations find that the nonlinear coefficient $\lambda$ can effectively tune the period of the oscillatory behavior: a positive $\lambda$ stretches the region, while a negative $\lambda$ compresses it.
 This discovery not only provides a new perspective for understanding the complex periodic structure within black holes but also reveals a novel approach to actively controlling this structure through model parameters.
+The behavior inside a black hole is indeed rich, and a complete description involves multiple regions extending from the horizon to the singularity.
+The Kasner exponents provide a relatively simple quantitative measure and exhibit interesting inverse periodic behavior near the critical point.
+Typically, universal laws near a critical point hold only within an infinitesimally small linear region around it.
+However, this inverse periodic behavior remains stable over a finite range near the critical point, making it particularly intriguing to explore the influence of nonlinear terms on this phenomenon.
+Such investigation can deepen our understanding of the critical universality exhibited inside black holes.

 This paper is divided into the following sections.
 In Sect.~\ref{sec2}, we introduce the holographic model and the details of numerical calculations.
 In Sect.~\ref{sec3}, we present the derivation process and the specific form of the Kasner metric.
 In Sect.~\ref{sec4}, we provide our numerical results.
 Finally, we give some conclusions in Sect.~\ref{sec5}.